 [CCO Name] will honor any choices you have listed in your completed and signed Advance Directive.
 If a doctor you work with has a moral objection to honoring your Advance Directive, please [CCO: include instructions for members on how they can request another provider who does not have a conscientious objection.
 If the CCO does have limitations regarding implementation of an advance directive, please update the bullet with a clear and precise statement indicating those limitations.]

-How to report if [CCO Name] did not follow requirements
+How to report if [CCO Name] did not follow an Advance Directive

 You can make a complaint to the Health Licensing Office if your provider does not do what you ask in your advance directive.